mafudge/dps-thesis/thesis2/Draft-Thesis.md

 variable reporting a VIF \> 1.27 indicating no problematic multicollinearity.
 The VIF for C1 was 1.07.

-### 4.4.3 Regression Analysis for RQ3 Accounting for test-retest
+### 4.4.3 Model 1: Regression Analysis for RQ3 Accounting for test-retest

 When observing descriptive statistics, computational literacy scores increased with statistical significance from pre-test (C1: mean = 20.57,